 Before you arrive in the UK you must complete this government form.
 This should be completed 48 hours before your arrival.
-If you have a confirmed place in Halls, you can book self-isolation accommodaiton here.
-Find out more below.
+If you have a confirmed place in Halls, please follow take a look at our information for January 2021 arrivals.

 In England, you can only leave your accommodation in strictly limited circumstances.
 These include where:

 * you need urgent medical assistance (or where your doctor has advised you to get medical assistance);

 * you need access to basic necessities like food and medicines, but only in exceptional circumstances such as when you cannot arrange for these to be delivered;